2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 Callahan,B.J. *et al.* (2016) DADA2: High-resolution sample inference from illumina amplicon data. *Nature Methods*, **13**, 581–583.

+Colliard,L. *et al.* (2009) Prevalence and risk factors of obesity in an urban population of healthy cats. *Journal of Feline Medicine & Surgery*, **11**, 135–140.

 Fierer,N. and Jackson,R.B.
 (2006) The diversity and biogeography of soil bacterial communities. *Proceedings of the National Academy of Sciences of the United States of America*, **103**, 626–631.

+Flynn,M. *et al.* (1996) Effect of ovariohysterectomy on maintenance energy requirement in cats. *Journal of the American Veterinary Medical Association*, **209**, 1572–1581.

 Freeman,L.M. *et al.* (2013) Current knowledge about the risks and benefits of raw meat–based diets for dogs and cats. *Journal of the American Veterinary Medical Association*, **243**, 1549–1558.

 Fujimoto,S. *et al.* (2004) Optimal bacterial dna isolation method using bead-beating technique. *Memoirs Kyushu Univ Dep Of Health Scis Of Medical Sch*, **3**, 33–38.

+German,A.J.
+(2006) The growing problem of obesity in dogs and cats. *The Journal of Nutrition*, **136**, 1940S–1946S.

+Gibson,K.L. *et al.* (2002) A trap, neuter, and release program for feral cats on prince edward island. *The Canadian Veterinary Journal*, **43**, 695.

 Gouy,M. *et al.* (2009) SeaView version 4: A multiplatform graphical user interface for sequence alignment and phylogenetic tree building. *Molecular biology and evolution*, **27**, 221–224.

 Grundmann,H. *et al.* (2001) Determining confidence intervals when measuring genetic diversity and the discriminatory abilities of typing methods for microorganisms. *Journal of clinical microbiology*, **39**, 4190–4192.

+Hoenig,M. and Ferguson,D.C.
+(2002) Effects of neutering on hormonal concentrations and energy requirements in male and female cats. *American journal of veterinary research*, **63**, 634–639.

+Kearse,M. *et al.* (2012) Geneious basic: An integrated and extendable desktop software platform for the organization and analysis of sequence data. *Bioinformatics*, **28**, 1647–1649.

+Kienzle,E. *et al.* (2001) The human-animal relationship and overfeeding in cats. *Compendium on Continuing Education for the Practicing Veterinarian*, **23**, 73–73.

 Laflamme,D. (1997) Development and validation of a body condition score system for cats: A clinical tool. *Feline practice (Santa Barbara, Calif.: 1990)(USA)*.

+Linder,D. and Mueller,M. (2014) Pet obesity management. *Veterinary Clinics: Small Animal Practice*, **44**, 789–806.

 Lukaski,H.C. and Johnson,P.E.
 (1985) A simple, inexpensive method of determining total body water using a tracer dose of d2o and infrared absorption of biological fluids. *The American journal of clinical nutrition*, **41**, 363–370.

 McMurdie,P.J. and Holmes,S. (2013) Phyloseq: An r package for reproducible interactive analysis and graphics of microbiome census data. *PLoS ONE*, **8**, e61217.

 Rothberg,J.M. and Leamon,J.H.
 (2008) The development and impact of 454 sequencing. *Nature biotechnology*, **26**, 1117–1124.

+Scarlett,J. *et al.* (1994) Overweight cats: Prevalence and risk factors. *International journal of obesity and related metabolic disorders: journal of the International Association for the Study of Obesity*, **18**, S22–8.

+Scott,K.C. *et al.* (2002) Body condition of feral cats and the effect of neutering. *Journal of Applied Animal Welfare Science*, **5**, 203–213.

+Sloth,C. (1992) Practical management of obesity in dogs and cats. *Journal of Small Animal Practice*, **33**, 178–182.